modxMonster/modxSimplestExtra/README.md

 and can be used as a base template for new extra projects

 ## How to run
-This project depends on the basic modxMonster docker image, [check this repo](https://github.com/modxMonster/modxBaseEnviroment) to see how to set up the base image and get this running inside docker.
+[Here you can find](https://youtu.be/UJF5ATIzWG4) a video showing how to setup and run the current project This project depends on the basic modxMonster docker image, [check this repo](https://github.com/modxMonster/modxBaseEnviroment) to see how to set up the base image and get this running inside docker.